 How To Start A Student Hand Therapy Club

 Peer support, mentoring relationships and professional networking are important steps in becoming a hand therapist.
-By establishing a student hand therapy club at your university, you will be able to begin building relationships, skills and knowledge that will lead you to a successful path toward a career in hand therapy.
+By establishing a student hand therapy club at your university, you will be able to begin building relationships, skills and knowledge that will lead you to a successful path toward a career in hand and upper extremity therapy.
 This manual has all you need to start a student hand therapy club at your university.

 Student Guided Learning Workbook

-This workbook was developed to aid students in learning more about the basic knowledge required for a clinical rotation in the specialty of hand therapy.
+This workbook was developed to aid students in learning more about the basic knowledge required for a clinical rotation in the specialty of hand and upper extremity therapy.
 The content guides the student through topics such as upper extremity anatomy, common conditions and general treatment interventions.
 This text serves as a starting point for independent study.

-ASHT Student Self-Assessment — COMING SOON
+ASHT Student Self-Assessment

-- The purpose of the Student Self-Assessment is to provide the opportunity for occupational and physical therapy students to test their knowledge of the basic concepts required during the clinical education experience within the practice of hand therapy.
+- The purpose of the Student Self-Assessment is to provide the opportunity for occupational and physical therapy students to test their knowledge of the basic concepts required during the clinical education experience within the practice of hand and upper extremity therapy.
 The student self-assessment has been developed to facilitate learning while supporting both students and clinical educators.
 Used as a tool prior to beginning a clinical rotation, the student will gain confidence by identifying strengths and areas of opportunity.
 When shared with clinical educators, the Student Self-Assessment can also be used to communicate expectations while identifying and establishing learning objectives.

 - The Student Self-Assessment contains 50 questions that cover entry-level knowledge within the following four domains; Anatomy and Physiology of Tissue Healing, Evaluation and Assessment, Diagnoses of the Upper Limb, and Therapeutic Interventions and Orthoses.